Introduction to Spider Solitaire 1 Suit

-Spider Solitaire is a popular card game played around the world.
-It can be played at three different levels of difficulty: Beginner, Intermediate, and Advanced.
+Spider Solitaire can be played at three different levels of difficulty: Beginner, Intermediate, and Advanced.

-This version is meant for the beginner player.
-Players who just want to relax and be entertained, might enjoy this version.
+This easier version is meant for the beginner player.
+Players who just want to relax and be entertained might enjoy this version.

 This 1-suit version is played with two 52-card decks of standard playing cards, all of the 104 cards are Hearts.
 For most, this makes winning rather easy.